GCP 504: Microeconomics and Trade Policy

 Marshall, A. (1893) “Consumer’s Surplus,” Annals of the American Academy of Political and Social Science, 3, 90-93.

-Week 6 (February 27-March 5): The Theory of the Firm
+Week 6 (September 29-October 5): The Theory of the Firm

 Read Marshall’s Blackberries, Chapter 6, “The Costs of Production.”

-Begin Problem Set 3 on Blackboard.
+Begin Problem Set 3 on Canvas.

 Recommended: